Cross Connection Control Program

 Identification of Potential Cross-Connections

-Per Article 12 of the Colorado Primary Drinking Water Regulations, the City of Manitou Springs Water Treatment Plant will perform a survey of the public water system and list potentially hazardous cross-connections, which are prioritized and listed by the degree of hazard.
+Per Article 12 of the Colorado Primary Drinking Water Regulations, the City of Manitou Springs Public Works - Water division will perform a survey of the public water system and list potentially hazardous cross-connections, which are prioritized and listed by the degree of hazard.
 City of Manitou Springs Water Code, Section 1309, states a public water system shall have no uncontrolled cross-connections to a pipe, fixture, or supply which contains water not meeting provisions of the drinking water regulations.

 Any new water service installation will be inspected for compliance with these requirements for backflow prevention.